ruuda/blog/posts/the-yaml-document-from-hell.md

 Yaml on the other hand, is complex.
 So complex,
 that [its specification][yaml-spec] consists of _10 chapters_
-with sections numbered four levels deeps, and a dedicated [errata page][yaml-errata].
+with sections numbered four levels deep and a dedicated [errata page][yaml-errata].

 The json spec is not versioned.